Modules 1&2 - Training & Patient Safety and Successful Learning Environments

 - Discuss the Principles of giving effective feedback

-Module 4 - Doctors in Difficulty & Career Planning
+Module 4 - How to Support Trainees & Career Planning

 - To be able to identify the signs of a trainee with difficulties.
 Developing a deeper understanding, through practical activity, of the techniques and structure required to deliver impartial, confidential and informed career guidance in the trainer/trainee interaction.
 Real life case studies will be used and the use of video cameras may take place at certain times during the afternoon session